Moldova

 1856

-the south-western corner of Bugeac
+the South-western corner of Bugeac

 (Ismail,

-Cahul and Bolgrad counties) were
+Cahul and Bolgrad counties) back to

 13 Jul